frankstack/preMfeBaruch/README.md

 Personal repository to save built-in functions useful for the PreMfe Seminars (NLA and ACFE, mostly).

+Any inquiries or potential errors, please, contact me at fsyrosas@outlook.com

 **Important**: the "packages" .py files should be saved locally together to ensure functionality.